 • Training experience: How did it feel when used for bench presses and other movements?

-• Foam and covering: A good weight bench should have just enough padding to provide comfort, but not so much that it feels you’re sinking into a pillow.
+• Foam and covering: A good weight bench should have just enough padding to provide comfort, but not so much that it feels like you’re sinking into a pillow.

 • Adjustability: If it’s an adjustable bench, how many adjustable positions are there?